 This community development bank in Fortaleza, Brazil is governed and managed by local residents, for local needs.
 Their founding mission was to help revitalize the local economy, create badly needed jobs, and increase the collective self-reliance of the financially disadvantaged Palmeira district where the bank is located.

-To learn more, visit Banco Palmas’ website (in Portuguese), or Wikipedia entry or P2P Wiki.
+To learn more, visit Banco Palmas’ website (in Portuguese), or its entries on Wikipedia and the P2P Wiki.

 The Brixton Pound, or “B£,” is a local currency in Brixton, London (UK), designed to circulate alongside the ordinary British pound.
 The Brixton Pound supports local, independent businesses by circulating only in the Brixton area, thereby reducing carbon emissions from long-distance transportation of goods, maintaining the diversity of Brixton’s shops, and building a resilient economy that protects local livelihoods.
 To learn more, visit The Brixton Pound’s website.